 SHRS's Pitt Legacy Laureate

-On hand to honor Dr. Anderson were Dr. Malcolm McNeil, distinguished service professor and chair, Department of Communication Science and Disorders, SHRS Dean Tony Delitto, and Dr. Herbert Rubin, professor emeritus, Department of Communication Science and Disorders.
+On hand to honor Anderson were Malcolm McNeil, distinguished service professor and previous chair, Department of Communication Science and Disorders, SHRS Dean Tony Delitto, and Dr. Herbert Rubin, professor emeritus, Department of Communication Science and Disorders.